daaku/caddy-clientproxy/readme.md

 forward = "http://localhost:8080"
 ```

-Run the `clientproxy` server:
+Run the `clientproxy` daemon:

 ```bash
 clientproxy config.toml
 ```

-Now a request to `https://example.com` should get proxied to your origin server.
+Now a request to `https://example.com` should get proxied to your origin.

 # Implementation

 In Caddy, when the module recieves a valid client request that intends to
-become the server, it Hijacks the connection, and converts it to a HTTP2 Client
+become the origin, it Hijacks the connection, and converts it to a HTTP2 Client
 Connection, which can be used as a `http.RoundTripper`.
 This serves as the
 reverse proxy target.

-The server makes a TLS secured HTTP/1.1 connection to Caddy, and then treats
+The origin makes a TLS secured HTTP/1.1 connection to Caddy, and then treats
 that connection as a HTTP2 Server Connection.
 It then starts serving requests on
 this connection.